FortAwesome/Font-Awesome/CONTRIBUTING.md

   - Title your [new issue](../../issues/new?title=Icon%20Request:%20fa-) `Icon request: fa-name` (e.g., `Icon request: fa-car`).
   - Include a few use cases for your requested icon.
 How do you plan on using it?
   - Attach a single color image or two that represent the idea you're going for.
-  - Please request concrete objects: it's harder to make an icon to represent happiness, it's easier to make a smiley face. ☺
+  - Request concrete objects: it's harder to make an icon to represent happiness, it's easier to make a smiley face. ☺